bgaultier/laclef-webapp/README.md

 laclef-webapp
 ==============

-This is a PHP+MySQL web application for the management of users, devices, door locks, payments, RFID tags.  and readers with this open-source web-app
+This is a PHP+MySQL web application for the management of users, devices, door locks, payments, RFID tags.

 ![laclef webapp](http://laclef.cc/templates/images/arch_en_US.svg)